World Series Odds

 The overall postseason record of the New York Yankees is legendary.
 The iconic franchise has the most World Series wins of any club, but fans are still waiting for another one since the last crown came back in 2009.
 Here are the results from the last five times the club made it that far.

 On an all-time basis, the team has appeared in a staggering 40 World Series, racking up 27 titles while coming up short 13 times.
-The club has made it to the MLB Playoffs the last four seasons in a row, losing twice in both the divisional round and ALCS.
-In 2020, the season came to a close with a five-game loss to the Tampa Bay Rays in the ALDS.
+The club has made it to the MLB Playoffs the last five seasons in a row.
+The 2021 season came to a close with a loss to the Boston Red Sox in the AL Wild Card game.

 The Yankees are atop the charts in both World Series wins and total appearances.
 From this perspective, just seven other franchises have reached double digits in appearances.
 Here’s the complete list of World Series records for each current MLB team.